irenendinda/requirement-analysis/README.md

 Use Case Diagrams visually represent the interactions between users (actors) and the system.
 They help stakeholders understand the system scope and functionality quickly.

 ![Booking System Use Case Diagram](./alx-booking-uc.png)
+## Acceptance Criteria

+Acceptance Criteria define the conditions that a software feature must meet to be accepted by the user or stakeholders.
+They ensure that all parties understand the desired functionality and help guide development and testing.

+**Example: Checkout Feature in Booking System**

+- User must be logged in to checkout
+- Booking summary must be displayed before confirmation
+- Payment must be successfully processed via mobile money
+- Confirmation page must be shown after successful checkout